See into the future

 An ideal team is cross-functional, made of people with hands-on experience of the problem under scrutiny.

-Board-level strategic thinkers tend not have a good grip on what will work for your business at a functional level.
+Board-level strategic thinkers tend not to have a good grip on what will work for your business at a functional level.
 This range of perspectives is what we rely on to form a balanced solution that satisfies everyone in the room.
 It is this rich variety of perspectives that often powers the most elegant solutions.

 When do you use